 Are you aware that you are personally responsible for literally trillions of lives?
 That’s right!
-Like a zookeeper, you are in charge of tending to the needs of countless animals that rely on you each day.
+Like a zookeeper, you are in charge of tending to the needs of countless living beings that rely on you each and every day.
 You feed them, water them, and ensure that they receive quality air and exercise.
 But your zoo isn’t outside of you, rather inside of you.
 I’m talking about the cells that make up your physical body.
 These are the little lifeforms that are impacted by every decision you make.

 Let me explain.